Concordium/concordium.github.io/source/mainnet/net/nodes/node-runner-service-configuration.rst

    baker_credentials = 'baker-credentials.json'

-The path to a baker credentials file if the node is to run as a baker.
+The path to a validator credentials file if the node is to run as a validator.

 listen.port
 -----------